windley/CS462-Event-Edition/project/Lab4.md

 # Implementation Notes

 - You're free to determine how this ranking works.
 One possible solution is to base it on on-time performance for deliveries against a hypothetical best time.
 A production system would probably use a sophisticated service for this, but for our purposes, you can dummy up the ranking system and just update it with random performance rankings for each delivery. _Note:_ you **must** have a ranking system and update it, but it doesn't have to be "real."
+Another way to think of this is you have to create the ranking API, but you don't have to put a real ranking algorithm behind it.
-- You may have the Guild intermediate **rfq:bid_available** events if you find it necessary to maintain your driver rankings.
+- You may have the Guild intermediate **rfq:bid_available** events if you like.
 However, that is not required, and you'll need to justify your decision.
 - In Lab 3, you had direct subscriptions from the flower shops to the drivers.
 You will need to undo those subscriptions.
 Drivers should now *only* see **rfq:delivery_ready** events from the Guild.
 - The universal driver identifier maintained by the Guild will need to be an attribute on any event referencing a driver.
 - You may need transaction IDs or some other identifier to link events about a particular delivery.
+- The diagram shows the driver sending **delivery:complete** events directly to the flowershop as well as the guild.
+You may choose to have the guild intermediate this event if it's easier.
+- The guild passes the **rfq:delivery_ready** to drivers.
+You're free to decide how the guild determines which drivers to send it to.
+In a real system, there could be many different choices about how events are distributed.

 ---
 #Exercises